ruuda/hoff/doc/installing.md

 public key to the new account.
 Paste the output of `sudo cat /etc/hoff/id_ed25519.pub` into the key field under “SSH and GPG keys”.

+## Setting up directories

+Hoff writes two things to the file system per configured repository:

+ * A checkout of the repository.
+ * A state file, to persist the internal state (open issues, etc.).

+We store these in `/var/lib/hoff`, and we need to make that directory owned by the `hoff` user.

+    $ sudo mkdir -p /var/lib/hoff/{checkouts,state}
+    $ sudo chown hoff:hoff /var/lib/hoff/{checkouts,state}

 ## Adding a repostory

-    $ sudo mkdir -p /var/lib/hoff /var/cache/hoff
-    $ sudo chown hoff:hoff /var/lib/hoff /var/cache/hoff
-    $ sudo -e /etc/hoff/config.json
-    $ sudo cp hoff.service /etc/systemd/system
-    $ sudo -e /etc/systemd/system/hoff.service
-    $ sudo systemctl daemon-reload
-    $ sudo systemctl enable hoff
-    $ sudo systemctl start hoff

-Then check if we are up and running:

-    $ sudo journalctl --pager-end --unit hoff

-## Adding a repository (old)

-Hoff keeps a checkout of the repositories it manages.
-Currently it does not handle the initial clone automatically.
-(TODO: automate.)
-Create a directory to keep these checkouts, and also for the state files:

-    $ sudo --user git mkdir /home/git/checkouts
-    $ sudo --user git mkdir /home/git/state
+To add a repository, we need to add an entry to the config file.
 I’ll be using the repository `ruuda/bogus` in this example.
-On GitHub, add the bot account to this repository as a collaborator, to give it push access (and pull access in the case of a private repository).
-Note that after adding the bot as a collaborator, you need to accept the invitation from the bot account.
-(TODO: automate this via the API.)

-Now we can clone the repository on the server as the `git` user.
-I created a subdirectory per GitHub owner to avoid collisions when the server manages repositories for multiple owners.

-    $ sudo --user git mkdir /home/git/state/ruuda
-    $ sudo --user git mkdir /home/git/checkouts/ruuda
-    $ cd $_
-    $ sudo --user git HOME=/home/git git clone git@github.com:ruuda/bogus

-Accept the unknown host prompt (do [validate the fingerprints][fingerprints]).

-Finally, the daemon must be told about the repository in the config file:

-    $ sudo --edit /etc/hoff.json
+Add this to the `projects` key in the config file (e.g. with `sudo --edit /etc/hoff/config.json`):

+    {
+      "owner": "ruuda",
+      "repository": "bogus",
+      "branch": "master",
+      "testBranch": "testing",
+      "checkout": "/var/lib/hoff/checkouts/ruuda/bogus",
+      "stateFile": "/var/lib/hoff/state/ruuda/bogus.json",
+      "reviewers": ["ruuda"]
+    }

 The meaning of the fields is as follows:

  * *Owner*: The GitHub user or organization that owns the repository.
    In my case `ruuda`.
  * *Repository*: The GitHub repository to manage.
 In my case `bogus`.
  * *Branch*: The branch to integrate changes into. `master` in most cases.
  * *TestBranch*: The branch that changes are pushed to to trigger a CI build.
    The application will force-push to this branch, so it should not be used for other purposes.
 I used `testing`.
- * *Checkout*: The full path to the checkout. `/home/git/checkouts/ruuda/bogus` in my case.
+ * *Checkout*: The full path to the checkout.
  * *StateFile*: The path to the file where the daemon saves its state, so it can remember the set of open pull requests across restarts.
-I use `/home/git/state/ruuda/bogus.json`.
 TODO: urge to back up this file regularly.

+On GitHub, add the bot account to this repository as a collaborator, to give it push access (and pull access in the case of a private repository).
+Note that after adding the bot as a collaborator, you need to accept the invitation from the bot account.
+(TODO: automate this via the API.)

+When Hoff starts, it will clone the repository if it does not yet exist.
+It also creates the state file if it does not exist.

+## Global configuration

-There are a few global options too:
+There are a few global options in the config file too:

  * *Secret*: The secret used to verify the authenticity of GitHub webhooks.
    You can run `head --bytes 32 /dev/urandom | base64` to generate a secure
    256-bit secret that doesn’t require any character to be escaped in the json file.
+ * *AccessToken*: A GitHub API access token for the bot user.
+This is used to leave comments on behalf of the bots.
  * *Port*: The port at which the webhook server is exposed.
 The systemd unit ensures that the daemon has permissions to run on priviliged ports (such as 80 and 443) without having to run as root.
  * *TLS*: Can be used to make the server serve https instead of insecure http.
    See the [TLS guide](tls.md) for more details.
+Set to `null` to disable TLS.

+Finally, there is some Git config for the bot user, under the *user* key. *Name* and *email* are used for the Git committer metadata. *SshConfigFile* should point to `/etc/hoff/ssh_config` as [created previously](#setting-up-the-user).

 Restart the daemon to pick up the new configuration, and verify that it started
 properly: